mrCurdy/cypher/README.md

 3. Reverse and shift
 3

-Please enter the message:\n
+Please enter the message:
 viubW/qbbx

-Decrypted message using Reverse and shift:\n kood/Johvi
+Decrypted message using Reverse and shift:
+kood/Johvi

 Thank you for your time!